Tom Morello’s 11 Greatest Riffs

 Having grown bored of police sirens and helicopters, Strength In Numbers treads new sonic ground for the guitarist – this time making his instrument cluck like a chicken.
 Then there’s that earthquake-inducing riff, eschewing his trademark 4/4 feel in favour of something pushing on odd-time, in a way that sounds as if a CD is skipping.
 Just like Cochise for Audioslave, it’s a song that deftly welcomes and exploits the wealth of talent coming into the fold with the core three.

-The final track from his latest offering enlists Wu-Tang Clan legends GZA and RZA, as well as Herobust, in its devilish whirlpool of dubstep, Jimi Hendrix chords and distorted bass.
-While it would be impossible to top the onslaught of ground-breaking guitar work on RATM’s debut, the songs that make up The Atlas Underground are the mark of a man still firmly rooted in rebellion, continually finding ways to think outside of the box and blow our minds with wild inventions.
-Long may it continue.
+The final track from Tom’s 2018 solo album The Atlas Underground enlists Wu-Tang Clan legends GZA and RZA, as well as Herobust, in its devilish whirlpool of dubstep, Jimi Hendrix chords and distorted bass.
+While it would be impossible to top the onslaught of ground-breaking guitar work on RATM’s debut, the songs that make up the LP are the mark of a man still firmly rooted in rebellion, continually finding ways to think outside of the box and blow our minds with wild inventions.